hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="hide-a-connection"></a>
 **1.v.
 Hide a Network Connection**

 The trick is to hijack `netstat` and use grep to filter out our connection.
 This example filters any connection on port 31337 _or_ ip 1.2.3.4.
+The same should be done for `ss` (a netstat alternative).

 **Method 1 - Hijacking with bash-function from ~/.bashrc**